Skip to main content

 What are the acceptable file formats for data archived at NCEI?

 There are many "acceptable” file formats.
-There is no 'one size fits all' format, so it is best to use a standards-based, community-recognized, non-software specific file format for encoding your data.
+There is no 'one size fits all' format, so it is best to use a standards-based, community-recognized, non-software specific file format for encoding the data.
 The NCEI list of preferred formats, which are based on guidance by the National Archives and Records Administration and the Library of Congress.

 An 'ideal' format is: